The 5 Best Earplugs for Small Ears

 Do you have a small ear canal and find most earplugs impossible to put in and be comfortable?

-I have been asked quite a few times to recommend earplugs that suit people with small and/or short ear canals, so I have decided to take out my calipers and start measuring them.
+I have been asked quite a few times to recommend earplugs that suit people with small and/or short ear canals, so I decided to take out my calipers and start measuring them.

 In this review, I have included small earplugs that I have come across through my own prior testing, earplugs advertised for people with small ears, and suggestions from readers and other reviewers.